Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

-Architectural style, more than anything else, is what defines the way a house looks and feels.
-In both the UK and the US there are a whole host of house styles out there, all reflecting the trends, level of wealth and sometimes just the general mood of the era in which they were designed and built.
+Different house styles are defined by their architecture.
+The US has a whole host of house styles, often influenced by house styles of the UK, Europe and beyond, and all reflect the trends, level of wealth and sometimes just the general mood of the era in which they were designed and built.

-Of course not everyone is drawn to the same type of architectural style.
-Some people are in awe of the decorative flourishes of Victorian architects whilst others are far more enamoured by the bold geometric lines of Art Deco buildings.
+Of course, not everyone is drawn to the same type of house design.
+Some people are in awe of the decorative flourishes of Victorian architects whilst others are far more enamored by the bold geometric lines of Art Deco buildings.